JCollinsX/Diamond-Contract/README.md

 The `contracts/facets/LaunchPadProjectFacet.sol` file shows an launchpad contract with Diamond implementation.

-The `contracts/facets/DiamondLoupeFacet.sol` file shows how to implement the four standard loupe functions.

 The `contracts/libraries/LibLaunchPadProjectStorage.sol` file shows how to implement Diamond Storage.

 ## Calling Diamond Functions